bonitasoft/bonita-doc/md/platform-api.md

 # Platform API

-The Platform Rest API allows to manage the Bonita's platform.
+The Platform REST API allows to manage Bonita Platform and platform level resources.

 ## Platform API Login and Logout